Mladen Brestovac: K-1

 Brestovac participated in the 2008 K-1 Fighting Network Austria tournament.
 He achieved stoppage victories against Andreas Peters in the quarterfinal and Renato Sini in the semifinal, before winning the tournament through a unanimous decision against Roman Kleibl in the final.

 After winning the tournament, Brestovac had three fights in the regional circuit, scoring knockouts of Armin Zahirović, Janos Rafief-Arifov and Attila Mathe, before taking part in the 2009 K-1 Rules Tournament in Budapest.
 He won a unanimous decision against Joachim Thomas in the quarterfinal, knocked Máté Zentai out with a head kick in the semifinal and won the tournament with an extra round decision against Sebastian Ciobanu.
-In his next fight he won the 2009 K-1 Mlada Boleslav ColliZion tournament, despite winning only the semifinal bout Libor Polach, as the other finalist, Lubomir Šuda, was unable to fight due to an injury.
+In his next fight he won the K-1 ColliZion 2009 Mladá Boleslav tournament, despite winning only the semifinal bout Libor Polách, as the other finalist, Lubomir Šuda, was unable to fight due to an injury.

 In October 2014, Brestovac defeated Koos Wessels by unanimous decision, to qualify to the 2009 K-1 ColliZion Final Tournament.
 Brestovac scored knockouts of Mihaiţă Golescu in the quarterfinal and Coco Rus in the semifinal, before facing Roman Kleibl in the final.
 The final went into two extra rounds, before Kleibl won the decision.

 Brestovac then went on a 4–0–1 run, notably defeating Jan Soukup and winning the rematch with Roman Kleibl.